MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/connectivity-issues-digicert-global-root-g2-not-installed.md

 ## Symptoms

-You observe connectivity issues occur on a Microsoft Endpoint Configuration Manager service connection point role.
-Additionally, you may experience either of the following symptoms:
+You experience connectivity issues on a Microsoft Endpoint Configuration Manager service connection point role.
+When these issues occur, you experience either of the following symptoms:

-- During uploads or syncs to Configuration Manager cloud services, the following status message IDs that indicate a communications failure are generated:
+- During uploads or syncs to Configuration Manager cloud services, you receive the following status message IDs that indicate a communications failure:

   - **9605: DMP_UPLOADER_UPLOAD_FAILED**
   - **9607: DMP_UPLOADER_UPLOAD_EXCEPTION**